nose-devs/nose2/docs/dev/plugin_class_reference.rst

 Plugin class reference
 ======================

-The plugin system in nose2 ...
-FIXME
+The plugin system in nose2 is based on the plugin system in unittest2's plugins branch.

 Plugin base class